 Skip Breadcrumb Links

-Where can I find support groups for lesbian, gay, bisexual, trans, queer or questioning (LGBTQ+) newcomers?
+Where can I find support groups for lesbian, gay, bisexual, trans, queer, questioning, intersex, or asexual (LGBTQIA+) newcomers?

-To find an LGBTQ+ support group in your area you can:
+To find an LGBTQIA+ support group in your area you can:

 For More Information

-- PFLAG Canada - An organization that helps all Canadians who are struggling with issues of sexual orientation and gender identity.
+- PFLAG Ontario Chapters - An organization that helps people across Canada who are struggling with issues of sexual orientation and gender identity.
 It supports, educates and provides resources to parents, families, friends and colleagues with questions or concerns.
-Available 24 hours a day, 7 days a week.

-- Children's Mental Health Centres - This portal can help you find the nearest treatment centre for children's mental health problems.
+- Children's Mental Health Centres - This portal can connect you or your child to resources for children and youth.
 From Children's Mental Health Ontario.

-- EGALE - A Canadian LGBTQ+ human rights organization that advances equality, diversity, education and justice.
+- EGALE Resources - A Canadian 2SLGBTQI human rights organization that advances equality, diversity, education and justice.

-- You Are Among Friends [PDF] - A collection of stories, experiences, resources, and information shared by members of LGBTQ+ newcomer communities in Ontario.
+- You Are Among Friends [PDF] - A collection of stories, experiences, resources, and information by and for LGBTQ+ newcomers communities in Ontario.
 From Access Alliance Multicultural Health Centre.

 - Trans Lifeline - Provides trans peer support for our community that’s been divested from police since day one